Expand description

 - alloc: Enables features that require

-queues and asynchronous channels where the size of the channel is determined at runtime. - static (Disabled by default, requires Rust 1.59+): Enables the static
+liballoc(but notlibstd).
+This enablesthingbufqueues and asynchronous channels where the size of the channel is determined at runtime. - static (Disabled by default, requires Rust 1.59+): Enables the static

 (const-generic-based)

-queues and channels.
+thingbufqueues and channels.
 These can be used without dynamic memory allocation when the size of a queue or channel is known at compile-time.

 §Compiler Support

-is built against the latest stable release.
+thingbuf is built against the latest stable release.
 The minimum supported

-version is not guaranteed to build on Rust
+version is Rust 1.57.
+The current thingbuf version is not guaranteed to build on Rust

 versions earlier than the minimum supported version.